 During my trip to Borneo, we spent 3 days, 2 nights on a safari on the Kinabatangan River.
 The safari boats hold around 10 people plus the guide & driver.
 For the purposes of our visit, my friend & I were adopted by a lovely multi-generation British family who we shared the experience with.
 We were picked up from the dock at Sandakan & got transport to & from our accommodation (a different lodge each night), as well as numerous safaris during day & night and a night walk!

-It was a packed agenda but well worth it for the wealth of wildlife we saw (macaques, crocodiles, proboscis monkeys (my favourite!), Pygmy elephants, an otter the size of a dog and a tree full of fireflies).
+It was a packed agenda but well worth it for the wealth of wildlife we saw.
+This included macaques, crocodiles, proboscis monkeys (my favourite!) & Pygmy elephants.
+Even more unexpeced was an otter the size of a dog and a tree full of fireflies!

 As per usual they couldn’t guarantee we would see anything but we had an excellent if slightly annoying guide for this one, Zali.
 Throughout the trip, along with all the treats detailed above, we had 3 sightings of wild orangutans – amazing!

 Our first sighting was in the trees, all we could see was a dark shadow close to the top & the leaves & branches moving to indicate there was something there.
 It felt triumphant to see an orangutan in the wild but it was hard to view & impossible to get photographic evidence.